FRIDAY NIGHT FRIGHTS LIVEBLOG: Scream 4 (2011):”What’s Your Mostest Most Favorite-er Scary Movie (Ever)?”

 FRIDAY NIGHT FRIGHTS: A Nightmare on Elm St. 2: Freddy’s Revenge (1985) “You Are All My Nerds Now.”

 I have a theory that the first introduction you have to a long running film series typically will wind up becoming your favorite installment.
 It may not be the best one but it was your initial experience.
-This is the reason that Temple of Doom is my favorite Indy, Return of the Jedi my favorite Star War, E.T. my favorite E.T. and whatnot and so on and so forth, etc. What’s crazy is that as you get older, taste normally develops and totally shifts around, but not here though.
-No. A Nightmare on Elm St. 2: Freddy’s Revenge was my first taste of Freddy Krueger’s adventures and time has only poured concrete on it as the towering gold standard of the entire series for this particular fan.
+This is the reason that Temple of Doom is my favorite Indy, Return of the Jedi my favorite Star War, E.T. my favorite E.T. and whatnot and so on and so forth, etc. Well, that sure is what happened here: A Nightmare on Elm St. 2: Freddy’s Revenge was my first taste of Freddy Krueger’s adventures and time has only poured concrete on it as the towering gold standard of the entire series for this particular fan.

 Let’s do this thing.